 Another advantage of Zoom is performance reliability.
 The overall user experience is generally stable on average based on reviews from tech authorities.
 It easily outperforms other video chat and video conferencing apps like Skype and Facebook Messenger.

-The company maintains data centers across the world using cloud computing services from Amazon Web Services, Oracle Cloud, and Microsoft Azure.
+The company maintains data centers placed in strategic geographic locations across the world using cloud computing services from Amazon Web Services, Oracle Cloud, and Microsoft Azure.
 Its expansive cloud infrastructure ensures stable and reliable connectivity.

 Both video and audio quality are also reliable and impressive.
-Video quality is up to 720p, while audio is as clear as wired phone calls and even better than mobile voice calls under a stable Internet connection.
+Video quality is up to 720p and even 1080p for Business and Enterprise plans, while audio is as clear as wired phone calls and even better than mobile voice calls under a stable internet connection.
 There are added features for touching up video appearance, improving brightness, and reducing background noise.

 Most users do not need to create an account to participate in a meeting.
 All they have to do is download the app on their mobile devices or click on a link to join a scheduled or ongoing video conferencing.
 Hence, it is fundamentally easy to use.